jordam/amqp-discover/README.md

 amqp-discover
 =============

-Tool to discover channels on an amqp / rabbitmq server
+Tool to discover channels/queues and exchanges on an amqp / rabbitmq server

-Brute forces amqp channels
+Brute forces amqp channels/queues and exchanges
 For those times you forget your channels ;)

 This code was written quickly out of neccesity for a single server